MichaelStevenson2207/MichaelStevenson2207/README.md

 - I always inject some of my own personality into projects and care about the products I craft and release
 - A thirst for learning new things
 - Being on time and keeping you up to date
+- I generally like to complete engagements from start to finish

 🔭 I’m currently working on:
 - Department of Education NI Exceptional closures application